How to Optimize Your Campaign

 Work on the elements of the most important and that should be the order for your split test.

-Example on Facebook you can test males vs. females but on a mobile network you can’t.
+For example, you can test males vs. females on Facebook, but you can't on a mobile network.

 My mindset when I optimize campaigns